The RealReal Inc. (REAL) Shares Up Despite Recent Market Volatility

 Cowen gave a rating of “Market Perform” to REAL, setting the target price at $3 in the report published on August 12th of the previous year.

-During the last 5 trading sessions, REAL fell by -5.11%, which changed the moving average for the period of 200-days by -44.92% in comparison to the 20-day moving average, which settled at $1.1630.
-In addition, The RealReal Inc. saw 4.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, REAL rose by +24.79%, which changed the moving average for the period of 200-days by -36.82% in comparison to the 20-day moving average, which settled at $1.1940.
+In addition, The RealReal Inc. saw 20.80% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading